Goose Hollow Neighborhood Guide

 Goose Hollow Real Estate

 Goose Hollow’s hilly streets feature many older Portland homes full of charm and character.
-Goose Hollow is tucked away just west of downtown, just a few minutes commute away.
+Goose Hollow is tucked away just west of downtown, a few-minutes commute away.
 Conveniently located along major transportation lines and close to many popular shops and restaurants, this is a great area to live.
-The MAX light rail train runs right through Goose Hollow, making it a breeze to get downtown, and points east and west of the city.
-New construction has changed the face of Goose Hollow, so in addition to historic homes you now have a choice of loft style, condominium and apartment living, with the modern conveniences of a coffee shop, pizza joint, and market right next door.
+The MAX light rail train runs right through Goose Hollow, making it a breeze to get downtown, and runs east to west in the city and beyond.
+New construction has changed the face of Goose Hollow, so in addition to historic homes, you now have a choice of loft-style, condominium, and apartment living, with the modern conveniences of a coffee shop, pizza joint, and market right next door.

 To learn about the Portland real estate market, we recommend this local Portland-based, top 100 real estate blog in the world.

 If you are interested in buying a home in Portland, we recommend meeting up with these top 1% Portland buyer’s agents, or if you are considering selling a home we recommend these top 1% Portland seller’s agents.
 Visit our Portland Real Estate Page for more information.

 Check out more Portland Neighborhoods